Showing posts with label Arlene Phillips. Show all posts

 All gripes aside, I still rate Can’t Stop the Music among my enduring favorite musicals because, as I look over my career as a dancer, Arlene Phillips ranks among the choreographers who were the most influential and inspiring to me.
 A list headed by Bob Fosse, Michael Bennett, and David Winters (growing up, I was a big fan of the teen variety show Hullabaloo).

-Can't Stop the Music is so problematic it's difficult to imagine it would have been much of a hit even at the height of the disco craze.
-But there exists the possibility that it could have grown into an affectionately-remembered cult hit had it at least acknowledged the community that Village People grew out of (and initially intended to celebrate).
+Can't Stop the Music is so creatively problematic that it's difficult to imagine it would have been much of a hit even at the height of the disco craze.
+But there's a chance it could have grown into an affectionately remembered cult hit had it at least acknowledged the community that the Village People grew out of (and initially intended to celebrate).

 Can't Stop the Music Addendum: